Chipmakers' forecasts prompt fears of Nokia slump

 Analysts expect Nokia to predict a slowdown in the overall cellphone market as a weaker global economy discourages consumers from replacing older handsets.

-"We also expect Nokia to show a soft performance in a lacklustre global low-end market.
+"We also expect Nokia to show a soft performance in a lackluster global low end market.
 We do not expect Nokia's handset business to recover from these issues until 2013," Danske said.